- WHERE TO STAY

 Within Vatican City is the Vatican Museums and St Peter's.
 In the centre of Rome itself, on the other side of the river is the Colosseum, Spanish Steps and Trevi Fountain.

-Unfortunately the authorities in Vatican City and the City of Rome seem unable to work together and produce a single sightseeing pass that covers attractions in both.
+Until recently, the authorities in Vatican City and the City of Rome seemed unable to work together and produce a single sightseeing pass that covers attractions in both.
+However, the Rome Tourist Card now offers a pass for the Vatican, Colosseum and St Peter's Basilica.
+It does not cover any other major attractions but as a pass for these three attractions, it is exciting development.

 The majority of first-time visitors to Rome end up buying multiple tickets to cover their sightseeing and transport around Rome, but many will purchase a pass that combines several sightseeing components into one money-saving bundle.